Information processing theory: Phonological loop

 Working in connection with the central executive is the phonological loop.
 The phonological loop is used to hold auditory information.
 There are two sub components of the phonological loop; the phonological store and the articulatory rehearsal process.
 The phonological store holds auditory information for a short period.
 The articulatory rehearsal process keeps the information in the store for a longer period of time through rehearsal.

 Visuospatial sketch pad

 The visuospatial sketch pad is the other portion of the central executive.
 This is used to hold visual and spatial information.
 The visuospatial sketch pad is used to help the conscious imagine objects as well as maneuver through the physical environment.

 Episodic buffer

 Baddeley later added a fourth aspect to the model called the episodic buffer.
 It is proposed that the episodic buffer is able to hold information thereby increasing the amount stored.
 Due to the ability to hold information the episodic buffer is said to also transfer information between perception, short-term memory and long-term memory.
 The episodic buffer is a relatively new idea and is still being researched.

+The Erlangen School of Information Psychology

+The key insight of the Erlangen School of Information Psychology builds upon Helmar Frank's 1960 psychostructural model of human information processing, according to which information from the environment can enter the short-term memory ("working memory") via the sensory organs.
+What enters this memory becomes conscious and can be further processed, stored in memory, or planned as an action and then acted upon in relation to the environment.

+As soon as the information received and the information to be managed exceeds the short-term memory capacity, the information processing process breaks down and must be restarted.
+Since individuals differ in their short-term memory capacity, they exhibit varying levels of information processing performance, which is considered the basis of "general intelligence" and is reflected in the individual general factor of intelligence.
+In particular, the level of fluid intelligence depends on this.

+The capacity of short-term memory C (measured in bits) depends, according to the equation: